Search

 Latest Product

-A watch winder is a clever machine that you can put an automatic watch on – a watch that is powered by movement on your wrist such as a Rolex, Omega, TAG or Breitling – that will keep it working when you are not wearing it.
-Watch winders are designed to prevent an automatic watch from winding down when not being worn.
-They rotate the watch causing the rotor (part of the watch mechanism) to rotate and wind the mainspring.
+A watch winder is a simple machine that people put an automatic watch on – a watch that is powered by movement whilst on the wrist such as one made by Rolex, Omega, TAG or Breitling – that will keep it working when they are not wearing it.
+Watch winders are designed to keep a wound watch working, to prevent it from stopping when not being worn.
+They rotate the watch causing part of the watch mechanism that looks like a pendulum to rotate and wind the mainspring just as movement does when the watch is being worn.

-It is vital that you match this movement requirement of the watch with a program providing it on the winder you buy.
-A watch that is designed to only wind in one direction has a clever link that allows the pendulum inside to spin uni-directionally without releasing the energy in the spring.
+A watch that will only wind in one direction has a link that allows the pendulum to spin uni-directionally without releasing the energy in the mainspring.
 If you try to wind one of these with an alternating program, half the turns are wasted – and so is half the time on the winder.
-Put a clockwise only watch on an anti-clockwise winder (or vice versa) and it will not wind at all !
+Put a clockwise only watch on an anti-clockwise winder (or vice versa) and it will not wind at all.

-Once you know the direction the watch should be wound, you can look for a watch winder that meets your budget, style and how many watches you want to wind, and has a program that will meet the winding needs of the watch.
-So in the example of Rolex watches above, you want to look for a winder that has a program offering alternating winding.
+Once you know the program or programs the watch or watches need, you can look for a watch winder that meets your budget, style and how many watches you want to wind, and has a program that will meet the winding needs of the watch.
+Other things you should consider include:

-The power supply - do you want the winder to run via a plug or a battery (to be placed in a safe)?
+The power supply - do you want to use a plug or a battery (to be placed in a safe)?
 Battery only winders are typically much more expensive.

 The size of the watch and the size of the watch winder / watch pillow.
 Some larger watches cannot fit on a watch winder that takes more than one watch on the same turntable.
 Some watches are also too big / heavy for many watch winders.
 [We include the watch pillow size in all of our listings.]

 The noise level.
-All watch winders will make a noise, as they have a motor, usually with gearing and a turntable.
+All watch winders will make a noise, as they have a motor, usually with gearing and a turntable, and budget items will typically be noisier than branded ones.
 If you plan to have it in the bedroom, you might want to look for a winder that has a program to wind non stop for a period of perhaps 3 hours.
 This can allow you to operate it via a timer plug so that it winds during the day, when you are not in the room.

 Storage?
 If you have automatic, hand winding and quartz (battery powered) watches, do you want a winder that will keep the automatic watches going, but has space to store your other watches too?